Skip to main content

 • show-collators-list displays the current list.

-The collators list is a json file.
-It contains a list of collator node adnl ids for each shard.
+The collators list is a JSON file.
+It contains a list of collator node ADNL ids for each shard.

 Example 1: collators for all shards